pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 The `axle.stats.Variable` class does define a `is` method that returns a `RegionEq`, but the probability models themselves are not concerned with the notion of a `Variable`.
-They are simply distributions over regions of events on their single, opaque type that adhere to the laws of probability.
+They are simply models over regions of events on their single, opaque type that adhere to the laws of probability.

 The eventual formalization of `Region` should connect it with a ∑ Algebra from Meaasure Theory.